agrakalic/movie-list/README.md

 npm install -g parcel-bundler
 ```
 ## Information
 The app consists of two main parts: frontend and the backend, each run separately.
-Backend is a run with NodeJS / Express while front is a React / Redux application.
+Backend is powered by NodeJS / Express while front is a React / Redux application.
 ## Backend
 Go to the `/api` folder and run
 ```bash